Sign-in to Account

 Although it’s more effective to hire professionals when performing stinger and biter extermination, there are general measures you can take to try and eliminate them.
 First, you should seal any cracks that can provide an entry into your home.
 Additionally, make sure to clean up any fruit trees or plants around your home because they love to eat fallen fruit.
 Finally, make sure to keep outside garbage in a tightly sealed garbage can.

 If these simple fixes don’t help, professional wasp extermination is the way to go.
 It can be dangerous to try and eliminate wasps without proper training.
-Aptive Environmental has offices all over the United States and is dedicated to providing professional, effective pest services.
+Aptive Pest Control has offices all over the United States and is dedicated to providing professional, effective pest services.
 We are so confident in our services, we will come back at no additional cost if the bugs come back!

 Curated articles for you, from our pest experts.